ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/selective_editing/methodological_specification.md

 error adjusted return) for reporting unit i at time t-1.
 However, if a clean response for reporting unit i at time t-1 is not available then imputed or constructed previous period data is used.
-If this value isn't available then the auxiliary predicted value for reporting unit i at time t is used.
+If this value isn't available, then the auxiliary predicted value for reporting unit i at time t is used.

-If the predicted value is the adjusted return for reporting unit i at time t-1 then the method output will contain a column with the ending "_pm" for predicitve marker which will be set to 'True'.
+If the predicted value is the adjusted return for reporting unit i at time t-1 then the method output will contain a column with the ending "_pm" for predictive marker which will be set to 'True'.

 If the predicted value is the auxiliary predicted value for reporting unit i at time t then the method output will contain a column with the